Iretha/design-patterns/README.md

 and the implementation could be easily replaced if necessary.

 ### Consider applying creational patterns when:
-- A system should be independent of how its objects and products are created.
+- A set of related objects / families is designed to be used together or the system should be independent of how its objects and products are created (Abstract Factory)
-- A set of related objects is designed to be used together.
-- Hiding the implementations of a class library or product, revealing only their interfaces.
-- Constructing different representation of independent complex objects.
-- A class wants its subclass to implement the object it creates.
-- The class instantiations are specified at run-time.
-- There must be a single instance and client can access this instance at all times.
-- Instance should be extensible without being modified.
+- You need to ensure that there is only one state of the object, you have many optional constructor args or you want to create an immutable object (Builder)
+- The subclass should decide which concrete class it should use (Factory Method)
+- When creating a new object is an expensive operation (Prototype)
+- When you want to have only one entry point to something and to coordinate actions across the system.
+(Singleton)

 #### [GoF Creational Design Patterns with Explanation & Examples](https://github.com/Iretha/ebook-design-patterns/blob/master/src/com/smdev/gof/creational)